 My wife Hester & I were in Bali this spring, giving a workshop called Lean for Love.
 We created this Lean Validation Cheat Sheet as a quick & dirty reference for meaningful innovation.

-👉 Download the Cheat Sheet here (PDF) & let me know what you think!
+👉 Download the Cheat Sheet here (PDF) & let me know what you think.

 Give People What They Need

 In other words, before getting too caught up in the details of your design or engineering, validate your problem.
 And when you’ve done that, validate your solution.
 Understand what people really need, and the rest will fall into place naturally.
+Here’s more on how meaningful MVP fits into a larger Humanistic design process.

 Any thoughts?
 Get in touch!